Pabau GO app

 • No installation, no servers, no IT headaches: The platform is entirely browser-based and works across Mac, Windows, Android, iPad, and Linux.

-• Exceptional onboarding and ongoing support: With 2,000+ data migrations completed, Crossuite’s team manages the transition from your current system and assigns a dedicated practice expert who knows your specific setup.
+• Strong onboarding and ongoing support: With over 2,000 data migrations completed, Crossuite manages the move off your current system and assigns a dedicated practice expert.

 Where Crossuite falls short

-• Key features locked behind higher tiers: Online booking, teleconsultations, and reminders are only unlocked in higher tiers.
+• Key features sit on higher tiers: Online booking, teleconsultations, and reminders arrive only on the upper plans.

-• No built-in patient retention tools: Crossuite handles reminders and communication well, but it doesn’t offer the kind of automated retention features, like rebooking campaigns, treatment packages, memberships, or targeted recall sequences
+• No built-in patient retention tools: Reminders and communication are handled well, but there are no rebooking campaigns, treatment packages, memberships, or recall sequences.

 Customer reviews

-Crossuite doesn’t currently have a meaningful presence on Capterra or G2, but it has a well-established base of practitioner testimonials on their website.
+Crossuite has little presence on Capterra or G2, but carries a well-established base of practitioner testimonials on its own website.

 Who Crossuite is best for

-• European group and multidisciplinary practices: If you’re running a clinic with multiple disciplines and practitioners under one roof, Crossuite’s per-account pricing and multidisciplinary architecture make it one of the strongest European options available.
+• European group and multidisciplinary practices: For a practice with several disciplines under one roof, Crossuite’s per-account pricing makes it one of the strongest European options.

-• Clinics wanting high-touch onboarding support: Crossuite suits practices that want implementation done properly, rather than learning by trial and error.
+• Practices wanting hands-on onboarding: Crossuite suits teams that want implementation handled for them rather than learned by trial and error.

-• Practices wanting full device flexibility: If your team works across multiple devices and operating systems (Mac, Windows, tablets, phones), Crossuite’s zero-installation, cloud-first design removes the friction.
+• Practices wanting device flexibility: If your team works across Mac, Windows, tablets, and phones, Crossuite’s zero-installation design removes the friction.

 Caspen